gcanti/fp-ts/docs/modules/Array.ts.md

 ## prependAll

-Prepend an element to every member of an array
+Creates a new `Array`, prepending an element to every member of the input `Array`.

 **Signature**